 There is widespread agreement among economists that COVID-19 will have severe different impacts on the global business market.
 However, despite the danger that the global economy is in, there is a hope to avoid the worst-case scenarios.
 Because economy experts show us different impacts of COVID-19 and guides to eliminate the worst scenarios (Duffin, 2020).
 We will explain the 5 impacts of COVID-19 on the global business market.

 The virus has caused disruptions.
 So, fluctuations have started in the emerging markets.
-After revealing little movement early in the year, the latest indexes from purchasing manager surveys (PMIs) are pointing to sharp slowdowns in manufacturing output in lots of countries, pointing drops in external demands and growing expectations of declining domestic demands.
-However, China has a modest improvement in its PMI after a clear decline early in the year, despite weak external demands, it is one of the positive marks (Bluedorn, Gopinath, and Sandri, 2020).
+After revealing little movement early in the year, the latest indexes from purchasing manager surveys (PMIs) are pointing to sharp slowdowns in manufacturing output in lots of countries, pointing to drops in external demands and growing expectations of declining domestic demands.
+However, China has a modest improvement in its PMI after a clear decline early in the year, despite weak external demands, it is one of the positive marks (Bluedorn et al., 2020).

 The healthcare economy has been relatively immune to recessions.
 Normally, people who would otherwise use some healthcare are choosing to stay at home despite some of the medical offices are generally open to reduce the risk of disease spread and treat it.
 Because people have started delaying their healthcare if there is no emergency.
-Imaging procedures, surgeries, demanding prescriptions or optional healthcare products are limited now.
-However, one of the important lines for medical care is that some people demand delayed care for after.
+Imaging procedures, surgeries, demanding prescriptions, or optional healthcare products are limited now.
+However, one of the important lines for medical care is that some people demand delayed care.
 For example, delayed primary care visits may be rescheduled for the summer.
-So, the demand for medical care has been a constant since people get sick, whether times are good or bad (Admin, 2020).
+So, the demand for medical care has been constant since people get sick, whether times are good or bad (Admin, 2020).

 One of the responses to how people approach this period of isolation is the changes to their shopping behaviors.
 Also, they are still avoiding public places.
 So, they’ve changed from bulk-buying to online shopping.
 Remote work also started to be very common.
 Because of these, big brands have created new policies, by being flexible to adapt and meet the changing demands.
 Finally, all those radical changes become the new normal in the time of COVID-19.
 They bought medical supplies like hand sanitizer and masks and household essentials like toilet paper and bread.
 Humans behave to crises in different ways.
 If they face an uncertain, risky situation over which they have no control, they tend to try whatever they can to feel like they have some control (Meyer, 2020).